 Help Us Build Resilience — By 2030.

-My name is Anthony, a small farmer here in eastern Uganda.
-I have lived in extreme poverty most of my life, but am determined to take charge of the status quo.
-I am also founder of the UCF, a nonprofit social enterprise that you can read about on this site.
+My name is Anthony, a small farmer in a remote part of Kamuli, eastern Uganda.
+Like most people where I live, my life has been defined by chronic poverty, but I really want to see some lasting change.
+I am also founder of the UCF, a nonprofit social enterprise that you can read about on this website, and whose goal is to end extreme poverty.

 HELP US BUILD RESILIENCE — BY 2030!

-The coronavirus has impoverished every single community in our region, than ever.
+The coronavirus has impoverished the ultra poor in our region, like everywhere else.

-But, long before this pandemic had torn people’s lives apart, many rural smallholder farming households in our region had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
+But, long before this pandemic had shattered our livelihoods, many rural smallholder farming households in our region had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
 And right now, people like us simply have nothing to count on in the recovery process.
 This is because our only means of survival (i.e. agriculture) has itself long been synonymous with extreme poverty.

 HELP US CHANGE THIS — BY 2030:

-The UCF is seeking collaborators who can work with us in any of the 3 ways described below, to help us create a lasting solution to address the key underlying challenge that keeps every farmer in our region in extreme poverty — the absence of reliable markets for our produce — and thus enable the poorest rural farmers become resilient by 2030.
+The UCF is seeking collaborators who may be able to work with us in any of the ways described below, to help us create a lasting solution to the key underlying reason that keeps every farmer in our region in extreme poverty — the absence of reliable markets for our produce — and thus enable the poorest rural farmers escape poverty by 2030.

 THE INTENDED SOLUTION: